Skidude587/Cry-Steam-Plugin/README.md

 It also sets up online lobbies hosted via your Steam AppId.
 ## How To
-Copy code to the proper project folders.
+Copy code to the proper folders.

 Add CrySteamPlugin in your required plugins section in your .cryproject file.